vitiral/simple-quality/vocabulary.md

 ## Specifying meaning
 It is very important that your design documents have clear meaning.
-Without clear meaning, it is easy to not know what the [definition of done](1) of a specific requirement or specification is.
+Without clear meaning, it is difficult to know your [definition of done](1).

-This is where the three "words with teeth" come in, and will be used throughout this book.
+We need words with teeth, and these words are what give them to us.
+These words will be used throughout this book.
 These definitions are edited versions of the excellent article at [reqexperts.com](2):
 - **Shall – Requirement:**  Shall is used to indicate a requirement that is contractually binding, meaning it must be implemented and its implementation verified.